crusyn/eth-explore/README.md

 This is a react application using redux & saga for state management.

-We have another md file with a [detailed architecture](arch.md) discussion.
+We have another doc that dives into [detailed architecture](arch.md).

 ## design